untitaker/awesome-mastodon/.github/ISSUE_TEMPLATE/issue_template-add_client.md

 ---
-name: Add new client/ app.
+name: Add or Update a Client or an App
-about: Add a new entry.
+about: add or update an entry
 labels: enhancement
 ---
 ## Name of the app or client